Pixar RenderMan: Technology

 During this time, Pixar used the C language for developing Renderman, which allowed them to port it to many platforms.

 Historically, RenderMan used the Reyes algorithm to render images with added support for advanced effects such as ray tracing and global illumination.
 Support for Reyes rendering and the RenderMan Shading Language were removed from RenderMan in 2016.

-RenderMan currently uses Monte Carlo path tracing to generate images.
+RenderMan 19 had the new RenderMan Integrator System (RIS) and could use Monte Carlo path tracing to generate images.
+With RenderMan 27, XPU (extreme processing unit) is the main renderer, set to replace RIS (now in maintenance mode).

 Awards

 RenderMan has been used to create digital visual effects for Hollywood blockbuster movies such as Beauty and the Beast, Aladdin, The Lion King, Terminator 2: Judgment Day, Toy Story, Jurassic Park, Avatar, Titanic, the Star Wars prequels, and The Lord of the Rings.
 RenderMan has received four Academy Scientific and Technical Awards.
 The first was in 1993 honoring Pat Hanrahan, Anthony A. Apodaca, Loren Carpenter, Rob L. Cook, Ed Catmull, Darwyn Peachey, and Tom Porter.
 The second was as part of the 73rd Scientific and Technical Academy Awards ceremony presentation on March 3, 2001: the Academy of Motion Picture Arts and Sciences' Board of Governors honored Ed Catmull, Loren Carpenter and Rob Cook with an Academy Award of Merit "for significant advancements to the field of motion picture rendering as exemplified in Pixar’s RenderMan".
 The third was in 2010 honoring "Per Christensen, Christophe Hery, and Michael Bunnell for the development of point-based rendering for indirect illumination and ambient occlusion."
 The fourth was in 2011 honoring David Laur.
 It has also won the Gordon E. Sawyer Award in 2009 and The Coons Award.
-It is the first software product awarded an Oscar.
+It is the first software product awarded an Academy Award.